-This course is a comprehensive study of the history of restorative gardens and the benefits to humans.
-Emphasis is on therapeutic benefits to special populations in unique settings throughout the world.
-Both indoor and outdoor plants used in healing gardens are identified.
+This course is the study of the history of restorative gardens and the benefits provided to the people.
+The emphasis is placed on therapeutic benefits to people working with plants and gardens.

-HORT 2120 Plant Propagation by Seeds 2-3-3
+HORT 2120 Plant Propagation by Seeds 2 - 3 - 3